Economy

 Dairy payout

-• Timaru District total dairy payout for the 2022/2023 season is estimated to have been approximately $448 million, with the payout for the 2023/2024 season is expected to be approximately $396 million, $52 million lower than last season.
+- Timaru District total dairy payout for the 2023/2024 season is estimated to have been approximately $445 million.

 View the full report here: